 For example, teach them to lead with cost savings as the main benefit and encourage them to use the customer’s real numbers as an example.

-Even if a customer isn’t ready to buy a recurring package at first, make sure technicians note that they might be ready later, or even that they might be able to upsell them later.
+Even if a customer isn’t ready to buy a recurring package at first, make sure field staff note that they might be ready later, or even that they might be able to upsell them later.

 You can also send service reminder emails to specific customers, giving them a taste of the value of not having to remember themselves when they need service.